Chat GPT for contract drafting: AI v. templates

 Here’s my attempt at explaining it:

-• Chat GPT is a “language learning model”, which means it is based on a machine-learning algorithm that has had millions upon millions of sentences thrown at it as training data.
+- Chat GPT is a “large language model”, which means it is based on a machine-learning algorithm that has had millions upon millions of sentences thrown at it as training data.
 In very basic terms, it has been trained specifically to construct sentences that make sense, by calculating the probability of one word following another word.
 Like a super-powered autocorrect on your phone.

 A few things to note, that we will come back to: